NECA-IBEW Pension Trust Fund

 The Summary Plan Description

-The Pension Plan can be a major factor in building your future financial security and you are urged to familiarize yourself thoroughly with the details highlighted in the Pension Trust Fund Summary Plan Description 2013 (SPD).
-Every effort has been made to avoid any conflict between the text of the Pension Trust Fund SPD and the text of the Plan Document, but in case a conflict does exist, the text of the Plan Document will govern.
+The Pension Plan can be a major factor in building your future financial security and you are urged to familiarize yourself thoroughly with the details highlighted in the Pension Trust Fund SPD.
+If there is a discrepancy between the wording in the SPD and the Plan Documents that establish the Plan, the Plan Document language shall govern.

 Pension Summary Material Modifications